crate/cratedb-guide/docs/feature/storage/index.md

 [^recreate-tables]: While CrateDB is maintenance-free in daily operations, you will need to [recreate tables] on major version upgrades.

+:Sharded storage:

+  Every table in CrateDB is sharded, which means that tables are divided and distributed across the nodes of a cluster.
+Each shard in CrateDB is a Lucene index broken down into segments getting stored on the filesystem.

+  {ref}`crate-reference:concept-storage-consistency` shares more details about how storage operations work in sharded and optionally replicated cluster environments.

 :Append-only segments:

   Lucene only appends data to segment files, which means that data written